 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/further-businesses-and-premises-to-close/further-businesses-and-premises-to-close-guidance

-As a country, we all need to do what we can to reduce the spread of coronavirus.
+As a country, we all need to do what we can to reduce the spread of coronavirus (COVID-19).

 Takeaway and delivery services may remain open and operational in line with guidance below.
-Online retail is still open and encouraged and postal and delivery service will run as normal.
+Online retail and click and collect services may continue.

 |Food and drink||Exceptions|